 From the looks of the bold “SVJ” graphics on the car’s haunches, you might think the design team had been admiring 1969-1971 American muscle cars.
 But when a car flaunts 770 horsepower, it can wear whatever graphics it wants.

 Beneath the brashness, you’ll find a design language that has been one of the auto world’s most consistent.
 Look carefully, and you can see how the Aventador artfully combines the curviness of a Miura with the severe angles of a Countach.

 Something in the Air

 Of course, when building 200+ mph supercars, design is driven by aerodynamic science.
 You want the air rushing by to press the car to the road, not lift it.
 To that end, the Aventador SVJ debuts the carmaker’s Aerodinamica Lamborghini Attiva (ALA) 2.0, the second generation of a system that debuted on the Huracan Performante.

-The ALA system employs computer-controlled electronic actuators to open and close flaps in the front splitter and on the carbon fiber engine cover, managing airflow and downforce.
+The ALA system employs computer-controlled electronic actuators to open and close flaps in the front splitter.
+Further, they conrolled the carbon fiber engine cover, managing airflow and downforce.
 Operation is controlled by Lamborghini Dinamica Veicolo Attiva 2.0 and its improved inertial sensors, which governs all of the car’s electrical systems in real time.

 On the track, the system can operate the flaps to go from open (least air resistance) to closed (maximum downforce) in less than 500 milliseconds.
-What’s more, the air directed over the rear wing can be split left and right, applying downforce only on the wheel that needs it.
+What’s more, the air directed over the rear wing can be split left and right.
+This applys downforce only on the wheel that needs it.

 The Go Force